hellowac/mapnik-wiki-zh-cn/TextSymbolizer.md

-Specifies the rendering of text at a point or along a line (for example, for a road name).
+[[Symbolizer|SymbologySupport]] that specifies rendering of text at a point or along a line (for example, for a road name).

 [[/images/output_old.png]]